Waltercas/CAPSTONE/README.md

 <img src="Images/Diamond Cut VS Price.png"  >

 In this graph we can see one very interesting thing.
-The Ideal cut is the lowest average price while also being a good middle ground in quality.
-So it is safe to say that in this data set diamonds of ideal cut provide more bang for your buck as you can get a decent quality diamond for a relatively low price.
-Again the lowest quality has the highest price due to the sheer amount of diamonds sold at that quality level, although the others are not very far behind.
+Even though quantity skews the average price greatly with other characteristics, different types of cuts have generally similar average prices.
+I believe this is because cut actually has little to do with the diamond but rather with how well the manufacturer cuts the diamond.